 Trips into nature in and around Berlin

 While Berlin may be better known for its vibrant nightlife and abundance of cultural events, the German capital also has a lot of lush nature and beautiful parks to offer.
 Whether you’re looking to escape the city’s hustle and buzzle to simple relax and replenish, discover nearby wildlife or even hike through moorland meadows – natural Berlin and its surroundings have it all.
-These beautiful parks and forests are either direclty located in the city or easy day trips from Berlin.
+These beautiful parks and forests are either directly located in the city or easy day trips from Berlin.

 Sanddorn-Garten Petzow